qkrcks0218/ACIC2025/README.md

 Note that the solution to the population moment equation
 $E[\Psi(O,\beta,\theta)]=0$ will recover the ATE $(=\beta)$ and the outcome confounding bridge function parameters $(=\theta)$.
-Therefore, estimators of $\beta$ and $\theta$ can be constructed as a solution to the moment equation based on the observed data:
+Therefore, estimators of $\beta$ and $\theta$ can be constructed as the solutions to the moment equation based on the observed data:

 $$
 (\widehat{\beta},\widehat{\theta})